How A Putin Ally Met Key Trump Officials And Worried European Intelligence

 When Trump won the 2016 election, Kammenos was quick to tweet his congratulations and to point out, in Greek, that “Important now is the position of Greek-American George Papadopoulos for Greece.”

-Papadopoulos, however, did not land a position in the Trump administration, and was being questioned by the FBI just seven days after Trump’s inauguration.
+Papadopoulos, however, did not land a position in the Trump administration and was being questioned by the FBI just seven days after Trump’s inauguration.

 Since Trump’s inauguration, Kammenos has made just one trip to the United States, meeting with Secretary of Defense James Mattis on March 24, 2017, at the Pentagon.
 The topics the two men discussed were to be expected of two NATO military commanders, according to the Pentagon’s statement: “Mediterranean migration; terrorism; and instability in the Balkans, Northern Africa, and the Middle East.”

-There was no mention of Russia or NATO’s position on Russia’s involvement in Ukraine, which was a flash point when Kammenos visited Washington in 2015.
+There was no mention of Russia or NATO’s position on Russia’s involvement in Ukraine, which was a flashpoint when Kammenos visited Washington in 2015.
 Then–defense secretary Carter and his deputy Robert Work both canceled meetings with Kammenos, citing a scheduling conflict.
 Greek media tied the snub to Kammenos’s very public support of a military-to-military relationship between his country and Russia.

 Instead, Kammenos was offered a meeting with then–undersecretary of defense for policy Christine Wormuth.
 Having hoped for a meeting and a photo op with Carter himself, Greek defense officials seemed insulted but agreed, according to a former Pentagon official who said that the sit-down soon became a testy back-and-forth.